Skip to Content Facebook Feature Image

 The Syrian military said its forces were in full control of Deir Hafer, captured the Jarrah air base to the east, and were in the process of clearing mines and explosives.
 It added that troops would move toward the nearby town of Maskana, where an AP reporter saw a military convoy rolling in hours later.

 “Our happiness is beyond expression.
 It is the happiness of liberation,” said Hussein Mustafa as he welcomed troops entering Deir Hafer.
-He blasted the SDF, saying now residents of the town can celebrate that government forces are in charge at last.
+He blasted the SDF, saying residents can now celebrate that government forces are in charge at last.

 Another resident, Mohammed al-Jaber, said: “The Syrian Arab Army came here and liberated us from this terrorist organization.”

-The SDF for years has been the main U.S. partner in Syria in the fight against the Islamic State group, but Ankara considers the SDF a terrorist organization because of its association with Kurdish separatist insurgents in Turkey.
+For years, the SDF has been the main U.S. partner in Syria in the fight against the Islamic State group, but Ankara considers the SDF a terrorist organization because of its association with Kurdish separatist insurgents in Turkey.
 Some of the factions that now make up the Syrian army were formerly Turkish-backed insurgent groups that have a long history of clashing with Kurdish forces.

 State news agency SANA reported that SDF fighters “violated the agreement" by targeting an army patrol near Maskana, leaving two soldiers dead and others wounded.
 SANA added that government forces kept moving east, reaching two villages in the northern province of Raqqa.